yallop/ocaml-pb/README.md

 `pb` is an OCaml library for describing and serializing [Protocol buffers (Protobuf)][protobuf] messages.

+Message descriptions can be written by hand, or generated from `.proto` files using the [`pb-plugin`][pb-plugin] protoc compiler plugin.

 ## Describing messages

 Protocol buffers provide both a file format for describing messages and a serialization (wire) format.
 The `pb` library supports only the wire format, but there is a straightforward mapping from the file format into `pb` code.
 Here is a description of a [Protobuf message][protobuf-message] with two fields, a `number` field with the [tag][protobuf-tag] `1`, and a `PhoneType` field with the tag `2` and default value `HOME`: